๐Ÿ”’

 Research table

-Place at the end.
-Set it up at the start.
-Columns: Source name | URL | Quantitative or Qualitative | How it contributed to your research | Which area of the brief it relates to.
-Include every source used — including AI.
-Aim for at least 10 varied, high-quality sources.
+Place at end, set up at start.
+Columns: Source | URL | Quant/Qual | How it helped | Brief area.
+Include every source โ€” including AI.

 How to format your research table